 We at the Center for Astrophysics and Space Sciences (CASS) at UC San Diego are seeking high-caliber students interested in pursuing graduate research in astrophysics.
 CASS has been a leading research institute since its founding in 1977 and remains at the forefront of astronomy and astrophysics.
-The recent addition of Adam Burgasser, Alison Coil, and Dusan Keres to the faculty—pursuing cutting-edge research on the coldest stars and large-scale structure—adds to an outstanding department strong in observational, theoretical, experimental, and computational astrophysics.
+The addition of Adam Burgasser, Alison Coil, Dusan Keres, Quinn Konopacky, Karin Sandstrom, and Shelley Wright to the faculty—pursuing cutting-edge research on topics such as the coldest stars and large-scale structure—adds to an outstanding department strong in observ- ational, theoretical, experimental, and computational astrophysics.

 Currently there are approximately twenty graduate students at CASS, with roughly half in theory and half in observation or instrument development.
 CASS graduate students acquire a strong physics foundation in a program ranked 16th in the country by the 2010 US News and World Report College Rankings Poll.
 As a university, UCSD was #2 in the 2009 Washington Monthly College Rankings Poll based on quality of research, service and social mobility.